stuartsierra/cljque/README.md

-Cljque - experiments in message-passing architectures in Clojure
+Cljque - experiments in event-based architectures in Clojure

 Cljque is pronounced "clique" or "click"